Language Markers of Emotion Flexibility Predict Depression and Anxiety Treatment Outcomes: Introduction

-One promising avenue is the analysis of automatically-collected linguistic markers of emotional expression in psychotherapy.
+One promising avenue is the analysis of automatically-collected linguistic markers of emotional expression \cite{malgaroli2023natural}.
 Prior studies have demonstrated that early use of positive sentiment, change talk, linguistic distancing, and markers of behavioral activation are associated with greater symptom improvements \cite{Burkhardt2021,Ewbank2021,Shapira2022,Malgaroli2024,Nook2022}.
-Other work has explored changes in emotional expression over the course of therapy, finding that an increase in positive sentiment and a decrease in first-person singular words throughout therapy were associated with symptom reductions \cite{Shapira2022,Eberhardt2025}.
+Other work has explored changes in emotional expression over the course of treatment, finding that an increase in positive sentiment and a decrease in first-person singular words throughout therapy were associated with symptom reductions \cite{Shapira2022,Eberhardt2025}.
 However, much of this work is limited by relying on lexicon- or rule-based approaches such as LIWC and VADER \cite{Burkhardt2021,Nook2022,Shapira2022,Malgaroli2024}, which cannot capture context-dependent meaning or linguistic nuance.
-Subsequent studies have applied deep learning models that can detect subtle emotional cues including recurrent neural networks (e.g., BiLSTM \cite{Ewbank2021}), which capture sequential context, and transformer-based approaches (e.g. \cite{Eberhardt2025}), which capture long-range context.
-However, another key limitation across these studies is that they aggregate sentiment at the session or even multi-week level, a coarse granularity that misses clinically meaningful emotional fluctuations occurring within psychotherapy \cite{malgaroli2023natural,Luo2025,Paz2024,Slonim2024}.
+Subsequent studies have applied deep learning models that can detect subtle emotional cues including recurrent neural networks that capture sequential dependencies (e.g., BiLSTM \cite{Ewbank2021}), and transformer-based approaches that capture long-range context (e.g. \cite{Eberhardt2025}).
+However, another key limitation across these studies is that they aggregate sentiment at the week level, a coarse temporal granularity that misses clinically meaningful emotional fluctuations occurring within treatment \cite{malgaroli2023natural,Luo2025,Paz2024}.